fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/demo_app_no_directory/README.md

 [- Implement Configurator.java](#implement-configuratorjava)
 [Complete Code](#complete-code)

-To demonstrate a working setup we create two applications each ontop of their own ASE (communication stack).
+To demonstrate a working setup we create two applications each on top of their own ASE (communication stack).
 Therefore a __Configurator__ is needed which links the applications to their ASE and initializes some essential parameters.

 ### Required Classes
-For a working setup we create four Java classes in the __BACnetITApplication__ Java project.
+For a working setup we create four java classes in the __BACnetITApplication__ project.
 - __AbstractApplication.java__
 - __Application1.java__
 - __Application2.java__